 When Francesco looks under Sofia’s bed, he finds many dried twigs tied together.
 Even Sofia is seen yanking a strand of hair from her head to tie around the twigs, strengthening her link to Ada.
 The massive olive trees usually signify peace but the uprooted trees amongst which Sofia finds herself when she follows Tito the dog is a foreboding of disruption of peace.

 Much like the branches of a tree and their connections, the pattern is followed in the human body’s blood vessels.
 When Sofia is bound to Ada, the veins on her skin become prominent, and we can see the venom from the spider bite also spreading.
 It can also be a metaphor for the network of binds that Ada creates as she drew life force from Sofia and then possibly even Francesco.
-Ultimately, Ada was cursed because of a mistake Francesco made and it seems to be affecting all those who have been connected to him.
+Ultimately, Ada was cursed because of a mistake Francesco made, and it seems to be affecting all those who are connected to him.

 Read More: Is The Binding Based on a True Story?